How to choose the right brand of paint?

 Yes, I sell my decorating soul.

-However, putting the beautiful soft and delicate chalky finishes of F&B aside, their colour chart still provides a menu of assuredly tasty options, and this is where all my paint decisions are made.
-There are other designer paint suppliers available, some with larger palettes, but I have studied F&B for nearly a decade and the harder you study something the better you get to know it.
+However, putting the beautiful soft and delicate chalky finishes aside, designer colour charts still provides a menu of assuredly tasty options, and this is where all my paint decisions are made.
+There are plenty of designer paint suppliers available, some with larger palettes than others, but I have studied one in particular for nearly a decade and the harder you study something the better you get to know it.
 When it comes to colour there are literally infinite variations and sometimes it can be much easier to get it wrong than get it right.
+So I stick to what I know.

 There are other business related reasons that I use a trade supplier of course, they offer free delivery, even with single sample colours in tiny pots, which helps when business is hectic.
 Choosing trade paint maintains good relations with my decorators.
 Speak designer paint to your decorator and see his face fall.
 I think this has more to do with coverage than anything else but trade paints are designed with trade in mind so this keeps the team happy, which makes my life more enjoyable!
 Lastly, and the magic ingredient in this proven system, is that the Trade Supplier can match any colour I choose to sample.

 There are HUGE benefits to this.
 Have you ever picked up a sample book, chosen the PERFECT colour, bought the sample and realised that the computer generated image, the sample swatch and the actual paint are all completely different!?
-I learnt this the hard way on my first job when I went through about 40 pots of F&B sample paints in an attempt to find the right colour ‘white’.
+I learnt this the hard way on my first job when I went through about 40 pots of designer paint sample pots in an attempt to find the right colour 'white'.

-Lastly and most importantly F&B offer a colour description on their website.
-Without this important background information you will never know that Blackened will look a beautiful soft grey in shaded light but during the day will take on a slightly pale blue colour – which if you really didn’t want pale blue is an incredibly important tip-off!
+Lastly and most importantly most designer paint suppliers offer a colour description on their website.
+Without this important background information you will never know that 'colour A' will look a beautiful soft grey in shaded light but during the day will take on a slightly pale blue colour - which if you really didn't want pale blue is an incredibly important tip-off!

 So, are all whites created equal?
 Hell, no but provided you stick to the following steps you are more likely to get the right colour for your project.